 Our visions and values are at the core of everything we do.
 They underpin our teaching and learning, and provide an environment which prepares our pupils as confident and happy members of the community.

 We nurture and maintain strong links with the Church and the local community.
 We give children the opportunity to experience what being a Christian is, in a warm, friendly family where everyone feels safe.

-Rev Helen Chantry is the vicar of the joint benefice of St James' Audlem, St John's Doddington and St Chad's Wybunbury.
-She visits regularly to lead our worship and to take part in RE discussions.
+Rev Alison Fulford is the vicar of the joint benefice of St James' Audlem, St John's Doddington and St Chad's Wybunbury.
+We are looking forward to building strong links with her as she starts her ministry here in 2021.